guardian-framework/framework/docs/pages/framework/business-services.md

 ---

 ## Defining Business Services
-A business service is created to realize a business capability.
+A business service is created to realize business capabilities.
 The business capability (along with supporting capabilites and delimitations) form the purpose for the business service.

 ![Business Service formed around a business capability](images/business-service-capability.png)